 Where is the Green Sheep? is a wonderful rhyming book for babies and young children written by Australian author, Mem Fox, with illustrations by Judy Horacek.

-On this page, I’ll take a look at the four reasons why this little book is so popular with young children, why it’s a great book to share with them and how it came to be written.
+On this page, we’ll delve a little more deeply into the four reasons why this little book is so popular with young children, why it’s a great book to share with them and how it came to be written.

-Where is the Green Sheep is aimed at the 0-3 years age group so, as you might expect, the text and the plot are super-simple and the text is short – only 190 words in total.
+Where is the Green Sheep is aimed at the 0-3 years age group so, as you might expect, the story’s text and plot are super-simple.
+And the text is short – only 190 words in total.